 So, about that smell – We just cleaned our Houston grease trap.
 Why does my restaurant still smell bad?

 The short answer is that it most likely wasn’t cleaned right.

-If you are looking to dig a little deeper into the long answers, then you may want to look into any of the following areas:
+If you are looking to dig a little deeper into the long answers, then you may want to consider any of the following:

 The manhole cover: This is the most common cause for people who have an underground gravity-based interceptor.
-The manhole cover is equipped with an isolating rubber and gasket that is meant to keep any gases and bacteria inside.
-If this gasket gets corroded, worn out, or is simply too old, some of this gasses may be spreading around the restaurant.
+The manhole cover is equipped with an isolating rubber gasket that is meant to keep any gases and bacteria inside.
+If this gasket gets corroded, worn out, or is simply too old, some of these gasses may be leaking out and spreading around the restaurant.

 Dry-pumping: Cleaning a grease interceptor or trap requires more than just pumping the grease out.
-After the tank has been emptied, the insides of the tank need to be sanitized and then, refilled with water.
-If the tank is simply emptied and left to dry (a practice known as “dry pumping”), then bacteria and grease will be left at the edges, causing unpleasant scents and bio-hazards.
+After the tank has been emptied, the insides of the tank need to be sanitized and then refilled with water.
+If the tank is simply emptied and left to dry (a practice is known as “dry pumping”), then bacteria and grease will be left at the edges, causing unpleasant odors and bio-hazards.